 - 6.2.1.Immediately transfer animal to non-rebreathing circuit with appropriately sized nose cone.
-Turn oxygen flow meter to 1 L/min and turn isoflurane vaporizer dial to 2-3%.
-Ensure scavenging is adequate. - Neonatal rodents typically need much higher isoflurane % to maintain a surgical plane of anesthesia (4-5%).
-It is vital to keep neonates warm and hydrated or they will stop breathing under anesthesia. - 6.2.2.
-Place animal on/under heat source.
-Ensure animal cannot overheat or burn. - 6.2.3.
-Place corneal protectant into both eyes (be generous) - 6.2.4.
-Administer any required analgesics if performing surgery or a painful procedure. - 6.2.5.
-Record all drugs administered on anesthesia log. - 6.2.6.Lubricate appropriately sized rectal temperature probe and gently insert into rectum.
-Tape probe to tail if necessary to keep in place. - 6.2.7.
-Check breathing pattern, color of extremities, temperature and toe pinch response.
-Adjust isoflurane % to level required to maintain stable surgical plane of anesthesia. - 6.2.8.
-Administer warmed fluids SQ.
-Give 10 ml/kg SQ initially if animal is having surgery or anesthesia is expected to last >10 minutes. - 6.2.9.Routinely throughout anesthetic procedure (i.e. every 5-10 minutes), check animal's breathing pattern/rate, temperature, surgical plane (toe pinch, blink reflex) and colors of extremities.
-Adjust anesthetic level and supportive care to ensure animal remains at surgical plane of anesthesia if surgery is being performed and at physiologically normal levels.
+Turn oxygen flow meter to 0.5-1 L/min (depending on what the vaporizer has been calibrated to) and turn Isoflurane vaporizer dial to 2-3%.
+Ensure scavenging is adequate.
+Neonatal rodents typically need much higher Isoflurane % to maintain a surgical plane of anesthesia (4-5%).
+It is vital to keep neonates warm and hydrated or they will stop breathing under anesthesia. - 6.2.2.Place animal on/under heat source.
+Lubricate and gently place rectal probe into rectum of animal (approximately 1 cm in adult mice up to 2 cm in adult rats).
+Tape probe to tail if necessary to keep in place.
+Ensure animal cannot overheat or burn. - 6.2.3.Place corneal protectant into both eyes (be generous). - 6.2.4.Administer any required analgesics if performing surgery or a painful procedure. - 6.2.5.Record all drugs administered on anesthesia log. - 6.2.6.Administer warmed fluids SQ.
+Give up to 20 ml/kg SQ initially if animal is having surgery or anesthesia is expected to last >10 minutes. - 6.2.7.Check breathing pattern, color of extremities, temperature and toe pinch response.
+Adjust Isoflurane % to level required to maintain stable surgical plane (no response to toe pinch) of anesthesia. - 6.2.8.Routinely throughout anesthetic procedure (i.e. at least every 10 minutes), check animal's breathing pattern/rate, temperature, surgical plane (toe pinch, blink reflex) and colors of extremities.
+Adjust anesthetic level and heat support to ensure animal remains at surgical plane of anesthesia if surgery is being performed and at physiologically normal levels.